NicolaLS/silent-payments/README.md

-# BOSS POC: Silent Payment indexer
+# Chaincode BOSS POC: Silent Payment Indexer

 - Store and serve tweak data.
 - Store and serve taproot output transactions.
 - Given a mnemonic code, detect outputs to silent payment address.

+## Configuration

+Server is configured with env. variables for development a `.env` file can be used.
+No defaults are provided, and the server will error if any variable is missing.
+See [.env](./server/.env).

+## Running the server

+SQLite database is created if it does not exist and migrations are also automatically run.
+The server will start syncing from the confiugred `SYNC_FROM` height.

+**Run server**
+`cargo run`

+**Run tests**
+`cargo test`

-# REST API
+## REST API

 `GET /blocks/tip`